-- This applies to however small or large your business is** No conditions applyA fundamental part of Business Health analysis is to diagnose the signs of Business Distress and suggesting the corrective measures and actions that would aid the business to handle any shortcomings and make sure that any business distress will be cured.Corporate failure can be identified through two models:
+- This applies to however small or large your business is** No conditions applyA fundamental part of Business Health analysis is to diagnose the signs of Business Distress and suggest the corrective measures and actions that would aid the business to handle any shortcomings and make sure that any business distress will be cured.Corporate failure can be identified through two models:

 Qualitative (Non-Financial Information) and;

-- Quantitative (Financial Information).
+Quantitative (Financial Information).

 X-ray and Test

 Health analysis can be done through various methods, one of which is the X-ray method.

-- Profitability is above 22% – Excellent ButBased on the X-ray, the company looks good but we cannot analyze and decipher the exact health and so, we need to perform more substantive testing which is called Z Test or Z score.
+- Profitability is above 22% – Excellent but based on the X-ray, the Company looks good.
+However, we cannot analyze and decipher the exact health, so we need to perform more substantive testing, which is called Z Test or Z score.

 To be more specific, it is nothing but a calculation of five ratios, which are then multiplied by a pre-determined weighting factor and added together to produce the Z score.

 Z score = (1.2 X1) + (1.4 X2) + (3.3 X3) + (0.6 X4) + (1.0 X5)

-X1 = working capital/total assetsX2 = retained earnings/total assetsX3 = earnings before interest and tax/total assetsX4 = market value of equity or capital investment/total liabilitiesX5 = sales/total assetsThese Five ratios are the combination of liquidity, profitability, leverage, solvency, and activity ratio with a predefined weight factor.
+Where: X1 = working capital/total assets, X2 = retained earnings/total assets, X3 = earnings before interest and tax/total assets, X4 = market value of equity or capital investment/total liabilities, X5 = sales/total assets.
+These five ratios are the combination of liquidity, profitability, leverage, solvency, and activity ratio with a predefined weight factor.

 The score indicates the likelihood of failure: